hbshai/goraf/README.md

 -----
 assuming you have Go set up

- - go build -o program-server
+ - go install
- - program-server
+ - goraf
  - browse to localhost:8000

 specifics